 As you come to the final meeting of your GIG, invite your friends to continue your spiritual journey together.
 If your friend is open to continue studying the Bible, suggest starting another four-week series, meeting one-on-one for Bible study, or attending a fellowship small group.
 If your friend indicates that she'd rather not continue with Bible study, assure her that you really enjoyed your times together and continue to meet on a social basis, praying for further opportunities to share your life and faith.

 If you sense that your friend may be open to take the next step in following Jesus, ask if you can share a summary of the central message of the Bible with him.
-There are many helpful tools to share the gospel; the New World Gospel Presentation is just one.
+There are many helpful tools to share the gospel; the Big Story Gospel Presentation is just one.
 Familiarize yourself with tools like theses and take time to practice them with one of your prayer partners or a Christian friend.

 When sharing the gospel, pray that the Lord would touch your friend's heart.
 If she is not yet ready to surrender to Christ, thank her for letting you explain the gospel and for allowing you to share your beliefs with her.
 If your friend is ready to follow Christ, lead her in a prayer of repentance, welcome her into Christ's family, discuss next steps for spiritual growth, and celebrate.